Kang, Gonzalez win starting jobs in Pirates’ infield

 Charlie Morton allowed two runs over five innings for Tampa Bay against his former team.

-MORE FROM AROUND THE GRAPEFRUIT AND CACTUS LEAGUES
+MORE FROM AROUND SPRING TRAINING

 MARINERS 6, YOMIURI GIANTS 5

-Mitch Haniger hit a tying two-run home run in the seventh inning and David Freitas homered in the eighth to give the Mariners their second straight exhibition win over the Giants in Tokyo.
+Mitch Haniger hit a tying, two-run homer in the seventh inning and David Freitas homered in the eighth to give the Mariners their second straight exhibition win over the Giants in Tokyo.
 Dee Gordon and Omar Narvaez each had two hits.
-Felix Hernandez allowed five runs in four innings in his final regular season tuneup.
+Felix Hernandez allowed five runs in four innings in his final regular-season tuneup.

 BLUE JAYS 3, TIGERS (SS) 2